RodriguesRBruno/DataPrepPipelines/pipeline_examples/rano/README.md

 ![Airflow home screen](./readme_images/airflow_home.png)

 A list of all currently loaded Airflow DAGs will be displayed, as shown below.
-The pipeline itself consists of multiple DAGs.
-Each DAG is tagged with all the steps (from the `dags_from_yaml/rano.yaml` file) and, in case of steps with `per_subject: true`, also by the Subject ID and Timepoint.
+The pipeline itself consists of multiple DAGs and each DAG maps to one of the `steps` defind in the YAML version of the Pipeline.
+Each DAG is the corresponding step name, both in its raw format from the YAML file (`some_step`) and in a more readable format (`Some Step`) and, in case of steps with `per_subject: true`, also by the Subject ID and Timepoint.

 ![DAG view in Airflow](./readme_images/dag_list.png)

-A view of Airflow Task Instances, which more closely match the `steps` defined in the YAML version of the pipeline, may be displayed by clicking the `Task Instances` button at the top of the screen.
+A view of Airflow Task Instances, which are the unit of execution used by Airflow, may be displayed by clicking the `Task Instances` button at the top of the screen.
 In this screen, Task Instances may be filtered by their state.
 We recommend filtering by `Running`, `Failed`, `Success` and `Up for Reschedule` states.
 The `Up for Reschedule` state is relevant for the Manual Approval Steps discussed in [Section 5.1](#51-manual-approval-steps).
 The Figure below shows a view of Task Instances with these filters applied, with the `Task Instances` button showcased in red and the state filters in blue.

 ![Task Instances view in Airflow](./readme_images/task_instances_view.png)

 ### 5.1 Manual Approval Steps
 The automatic Tumor Segmentations must be manually validated before the Pipeline concludes.
-To help with finding the tasks that are awaiting for Manual Approval, we recomend going into the Task Instance view described previously and filter by `Up for Schedule` tasks.
-This is the state that tasks defined `conditions` sections of the YAML Pipeline are set to while awaiting for any of the conditions to be True.
-Therefore, these tasks will remain in this state until manual review is done.
+To help with finding the tasks that are awaiting for Manual Approval, we recomend going into the Task Instance view described previously and filter by `Up for Reschedule` tasks.
+The pipeline automatically creates the `Conditions Prepare for Manual Review` task to evaluate the `if` fields from the `prepare_for_manual_review` step defined in the YAML file.
+While awating for approval, these tasks remain in the `Up for Reschedule` state.
 The Figure below shows a Task Instance list view in this situation, with the Task IDs and State in red:

 ![DAGs ready for Manual Review](./readme_images/tasks_manual_review.png)